Protect our Playground

 What We Do

-• Water stations: Don’t forget your reusable water bottle!
-YETI “hydration stations” are set up throughout Vail allowing for free refills (and less waste).
+• Reusable Containers: Don’t forget your reusable water bottle!
+Complimentary hydration refill stations are set up throughout Vail allowing for free refills (and less waste)

 • Part of the Eagle County Climate Action Collaborative: The local Climate Action Collaborative led by Walking Mountains Science Center is working to reduce greenhouse gas emissions in Eagle County 50% by 2030 and 80% by 2050.